KovacevicAleksa/go-browser-cli/README.md

-# go-browser
+# go-browser-cli

-`go-browser` is a command-line tool written in Go for managing files and providing various utility commands.
+`go-browser-cli` is a command-line tool written in Go for managing files and providing various utility commands.
 It includes features like file management, basic AI chat, and web search functionality.

 ## Features